oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/orm.rst

                 hints:
                     - { name: HINT_CUSTOM_OUTPUT_WALKER, value: Gedmo\Translatable\Query\TreeWalker\TranslationWalker }

-Please keep in mind that ORM datasource uses `Query Hint Resolver` service to handle hints.
+Please keep in mind that ORM datasource uses the `Query Hint Resolver` service to handle hints.
 If you create your own query walker and wish to use it in a grid, register it in the Query Hint Resolver.
-For example, hint ``HINT_TRANSLATABLE`` is registered as an alias for the translation walker and as result the following configurations are equal:
+For example, hint ``HINT_TRANSLATABLE`` is registered as an alias for the translation walker, and as a result, the following configurations are equal:

 .. code-block:: yaml

     hints:
         - { name: HINT_CUSTOM_OUTPUT_WALKER, value: Gedmo\Translatable\Query\TreeWalker\TranslationWalker }